Kendralabs/cluster-config/pages/cluster_config/cluster_config_push.md

 --INFO Snapshotting: /user-cdh.json
 ```

-The following Snapshots of will be saved
+The following Snapshots of will be saved:

- * The calculated configurations, cdh.json.
+ * The calculated configurations, cdh.json
- * All CDH configurations, before-ALL-CLUSTER-CONFIGURATIONS.json.
+ * All CDH configurations, before-ALL-CLUSTER-CONFIGURATIONS.json
- * The formula used to calculate the configurations, formula.py.
+ * The formula used to calculate the configurations, formula.py

 Snapshots come in handy when you need to compare configurations.
-The sorted json output allows for easy comparisons with command line tools like diff.
-Cloudera manager lets you see historical configuration changes by service while the snapshots will show changes across services.
+The sorted JSON output allows for easy comparisons with command line tools like diff.
+Cloudera Manager lets you see historical configuration changes by service, while the snapshots will show changes across services.